Responsibly - Without a Car

 travel further afield, this information may be more difficult to

-train or bus line serves the location?
+line serves the location?

 there service directly to your destination or do you need to